-Each of the isolate was tested for its sensitivity against 13 different antibiotics (Ciprofloxacin, Flumequine, Norfloxacin, Enrofloxacin, Gentamicin, Cloxacillin, Ceftriaxone, Cefpodoxine, Cephalothin, Ceftazidime, Cefotaxime, Ampicillin and Trimethoprim) using disc diffusion method (CLSI., ).
+Each of the isolate was tested for its sensitivity against 13 different antibiotics (Ciprofloxacin, Flumequine, Norfloxacin, Enrofloxacin, Gentamicin, Cloxacillin, Ceftriaxone, Cefpodoxine, Cephalothin, Ceftazidime,Cefotaxime, Ampicillin and Trimethoprim) using disc diffusion method (CLSI, 23).
 An eighteen hours culture of each isolate in Brain Heart Infusion broth was plated on Muller-Hinton agar medium enriched with 5% sheep blood.
 The culture was allowed to adsorb for 10 minutes and then the antibiotic discs (Oxoid) were placed on the plate at an appropriate distance from each other.
 The plates were incubated aerobically at37°C for 24 hours.
-The diameters of inhibition zones surrounding the antibiotic discs were measured and subsequently matched with the standard inhibition zone diameters of respective antibiotic discs.
+The diameters of inhibition zones surrounding the antibiotic discs.
 On the basis of size of inhibition zones of variousantibiotics, the isolates were classified assensitive, intermediately sensitive or resistant.

-Capsular typing by multiplex-PCR according to (Shayegh et al., 24):
+Capsular typing by multiplex-PCR according to(Shayegh et al.,24):